Australia is located in close proximity to the world’s largest aviation market.

 Aviation Routes, Flights and Seats to Australia

-For the month of December 2017, the Department of Infrastructure and Regional Development reported sixty-one international airlines that operated scheduled services to/from Australia.
-International scheduled passenger traffic for the month had a year-on-year increase of 5.3 per cent, reaching 39.616 million.
+For the month of June 2018, the Department of Infrastructure and Regional Development reported sixty-two international airlines that operated scheduled services to/from Australia.
+International scheduled passenger traffic for the month had a year-on-year increase of 5.9 per cent, reaching 40.6 million.

 Airline Partnerships and Aviation Development